waterkimchi/ZotMap/README.md

 iOS native app to view and access the University of California, Irvine campus map on your phone.

-## Getting Started

-This is an ongoing project and is not yet finalized for release.
-Please check back later for any updates.
+**This is an ongoing project and is not yet finalized for release.
+Please check back later for any updates.**

 ### Installing